-Hair spray, nail polish, cologne, perfume/body spray,

-Hats - (except for cold weather activities)

-Nothing too tight, too loose, too short, or see-through

-No clothing depicting drugs, alcohol, tobacco, sexual acts, acts of violence, or other items deemed inappropriate for the treatment setting.

-Clothing must be intact (no frays, no holes, no broken zippers, or missing buttons)

-Drawstrings, or metal objects on clothing (drawstrings can be removed or cut out)

-No strapless, sleeveless or backless clothes

-No items with band/performer names

-Jewelry: i.e. rings, watches, necklaces, earrings etc.

-Belts

-Items not allowed or items that exceed the maximum number will be sent home.
+Hair spray, nail polish, cologne, perfume/body spray, Hats Nothing too tight, too loose, too short, or see-through No clothing depicting drugs, alcohol, tobacco, sexual acts, acts of violence (including cartoons), or other items deemed inappropriate for the treatment setting.
+Clothing must be in good repair ( no holes above the knees) Drawstrings (drawstrings can be removed or cut out to allow clothing to be used) No strapless, sleeveless or backless clothes No items with band/performer names Jewelry: i.e. rings, watches, necklaces, earrings etc. Belts Eyeglass case with metal hinges (soft fabric ones allowed) Spiral notebooks No items with staples in them (books, magazines etc.) Items not allowed or items that exceed the maximum number will be sent home.
 We require that families make arrangements to pay for shipping of additional items brought onto or shipped to the unit.
 We are not equipped to store a large amount of belongings.
 Any items left and not claimed in 30 days will be donated to a charity.